Economic diplomacy

 Economic diplomacy is a form of diplomacy that uses the full spectrum of economic tools of a state to achieve its national interests.
-The scope of economic diplomacy can encompass all of the international economic activities of a state, including, but not limited to, policy decisions designed to influence exports, imports, investments, lending, aid, free trade agreements, etc.
+The scope of economic diplomacy can encompass all of the international economic activities of a state, including, but not limited to, policy decisions designed to influence exports, imports, investments, lending, aid, free trade agreements, among others.

 Economic diplomacy is concerned with economic policy issues, e.g. work of delegations at standard setting organizations such as World Trade Organization (WTO).
-Economic diplomats also monitor and report on economic policies in foreign countries and give the home government advice on how to best influence them.
+Economic diplomats also monitor and report on economic policies in foreign countries and give the home government advice on how to best influence or coerce them.
 Economic diplomacy employs economic resources, either as rewards or sanctions, in pursuit of a particular foreign policy objective.
 This is sometimes called "economic statecraft".

 Background and definitions

 Economic diplomacy is traditionally defined as the decision-making, policy-making and advocating for the sending state's business interests.
 Economic diplomacy requires application of technical expertise that analyze the effects of a country's (receiving state) economic situation on its political climate and on the sending state's economic interests.
 The sending state and receiving state, foreign business leaders, as well as government decision-makers, work together on some of the most cutting-edge issues in foreign policy, such as technology, the environment, and HIV/AIDS, as well as in the more traditional areas of trade and finance.
 Versatility, flexibility, sound judgment and strong business skills are all needed in the execution of economic diplomacy.